Skip to content

 What is an AVO?

-Apprehended Violence Orders provide protection to a person in need of protection by restraining the offender, or alleged offender from contacting, approaching, or coming within a certain distance of the protected person and anyone they are in a domestic relationship with.
+Apprehended Violence Orders protect a person in need of protection by restraining the offender, or alleged offender from contacting, approaching, or coming within a certain distance of the protected person and anyone they are in a domestic relationship with.
 An application for an Apprehended Violence Order can be made by a police officer on behalf of a person in need of protection.
 Alternatively, a person in need of protection above the age of 16 can also lodge an application with the local Court.

 When can an AVO be ordered?